AnaghMiglani/bitbybit-final/README.md

 # GIT-FUND

-## 🚀 Description
+##  Description
 **Git-Fund** is a decentralized platform that connects recruiters with freelancers via GitHub.
-It enables recruiters to post bounties, link them to GitHub issues, and process payments through smart contracts.
+It enables recruiters to post bounties, link them to GitHub issues, and process payments through smart contracts automatically when the PR (pull request) is accepted.

-### 🔹 How It Works
+### How It Works
 1. **Post a Bounty:**
    - Recruiters provide task details.
    - Optionally, attach a GitHub issue from a selected repository.